Mithun1508/User-Mangement-System-CRUD/README.md

 User Management System is a simple web-application written using MERN stack to demonstrate the CRUD operations.

-MERN stack comprises of four technologies namely MongoDB, Express, React and Node

-Each of these four powerful technologies provides an end-to-end framework for the developers to work in and each of these technologies play a big part in the development of web applications.

 # Getting to know MERN stack components:

 # MongoDB: